kongondo/MenuBuilder/README.md

 GPL2

 ## Changelog

+#Version 0.1.5
+1. Added method getMenuItems that greatly simplifies the creation of complex custom menus.

 #Version 0.1.4
 1. Moved first tab 'Main' to become the third tab and renamed it to 'Settings' for better UX.